 It’s always better to begin packing as soon as possible.
-Waiting until the last minute will have you trying to cram 10 years of life into a weekend’s worth of boxes.
+Waiting until the last minute will have you trying to cram 10 years of life into a weekend’s worth of moving boxes.
 Read on to find out how to pack efficiently and what to pack first when moving (so you’re not rummaging through boxes to dig out that spatula you need).

 For a more detailed timeline that goes beyond packing, check out our Ultimate Checklist for all the information you need to have a stress-free move.

-Before you can start packing, you need to set yourself up for success with plenty of packing supplies.
+Before you can start packing and moving, you need to set yourself up for success with plenty of packing supplies.

 You will need moving boxes, of course.
 Lots and lots of boxes.
-However, you might already have plenty of “boxes” already.
+However, you might have plenty of “boxes” already.
 Laundry hampers, suitcases, and even your dresser drawers can be used to transport your stuff from one place to another.
 Just be sure to remove any fragile items from the drawer and remove the drawers before moving the dresser.

 Looking to leave less of a carbon footprint?
 You can rent sturdy plastic bins for moving; they will be delivered and picked up to save you the hassle of tracking them down.